Archive for October, 2007

 The strange object pictured above is a rather nice demonstration of the “field lines” around a bar magnet.
 It is not a great photo (all my fault), but the demo is great.
 The designers suspended the tiny bits of iron in oil, inside a sealed chamber, forming a block.
 There’s a little cylindrical hole through the centre of the block (but still outside the chamber) that allows you to put a bar magnet in.
 This makes for a demo far more exciting than any shake-it-up snow scene: You shake block and the iron filings are all over the oil in three dimensions, randomly arranged.
 You then insert the magnet.
 They slowly but determinedly arrange themselves into the familiar pattern, in three dimensions.
 It’s great.
 (Why didn’t they have these when I was growing up?!
 I might have gone into science… Oh, wait…)

 I was looking around one of our demo labs last week for things to use to demonstrate some of the principal effects of magnetism.
-The above demonstration was one of the Continue reading ‘Tales From The Industry XIII - Magnetic Moments’
+The above demonstration was one of the […] Click to continue reading this post

 Under the Sea